rcompos/kubespray-and-pray/README.md

 General requirements:

 * __Control Node:__ Where the Kubespray commands are run (i.e. laptop or jump host).
 MacOS High Sierra, RedHat/CentOS 7 or 8 and Ubuntu Xenial all tested.
 Python is a requirement.
-* __Cluster Machines:__ Minimum of one, but at least three are recommended.
+* __Cluster VM Provisioning:__ Minimum of one, but at least three are recommended.
 Physical or virtual.
 Recommended minimum of 2gb ram per node for evaluation clusters.
-For a ready to use Vagrant environment clone _https://github.com/rcompos/vagrant-zero_ and run `vagrant up k8s0 k8s1 k8s2`.
+For a ready to use Vagrant environment, clone _https://github.com/rcompos/zero_ and run `vagrant up yolo-1 yolo-2 yolo-3`.
 * __Clueter Operating Systems:__ Ubuntu 16.04, 18.04 and RedHat/CentOS 7, 8
 * __Container Storage Volume:__  Mandatory additional physical or virtual disk volume.  i.e. /dev/sdc.
 This is the Docker volume.
 * __Persistent Storage Volume:__  Optional additional physical or virtual disk volume.  i.e. /dev/sdd.
 This additional storage may be used for distributed filesystems running in-cluster, such as OpenEBS or Gluster.